The principal indirect taxes are:

 The Government has announced its intention to include a transfer pricing regime based on the principles embodied in the OECD (Organisation for Economic Co-operation and Development) Guidelines.

 Incentives take many forms e.g. capital allowances, tax exemptions, or loss reliefs.
 Under the Income Tax (In Aid of Industry) Act Ch.
 84:01 there are capital allowances on industrial buildings and machinery and plant.
 These take the form of initial allowances on new buildings and structures required for the purposes of the trade of manufacturing or on plant and machinery acquired.
-The latter is significant and has been increased to 75% of the cost price except for businesses engaged in production of sugar, petroleum or petrochemicals which receive an allowance in the region of 20%.
+The latter is significant and is now 90% of the cost price except for businesses engaged in production of sugar, petroleum or petrochemicals which receive an allowance limited to 20%.
 The 75% allowance is to be increased to 90% in January 2010.
 There are special provisions for the petroleum businesses.